-ODESA: Prymorskyi Boulevard, Port, Station and Pryvokzal’na Square, Pushkins’ka street, *Tram Depot, *Rosa Luxemburg Street & Fire Station, *Sports Ground, Arcadia Beach, Kuyal’nik Resort.
+ODESSA: Prymorskyi Boulevard, Port, Station and Pryvokzal’na Square, Pushkins’ka street, Tram Depot*, Sports Ground*, Arcadia Beach, Kuyal’nik Resort.

-With the exception of those with a star these were all well known locations, repeated multiple times throughout the film, which would have been familiar to a late 1920s Soviet audience.
+With the exception of those with a star these were all well known locations, repeated multiple times throughout the film, which would have been very familiar to a late 1920s Soviet audience.
 This makes the extensive use of ‘Creative Geography’ to give the impression of a single city even more significant than it would be to a modern international audience with no knowledge of these places.
-In Moscow much has changed since the film was made, but most of the locations in Kyiv and Odesa are still recognisable.
-The scenes in Moscow are particularly poignant, showing a largely unspoilt and beautiful city centre just before the widespread destruction of the 1930s from Stalin’s megalomaniac ‘General Plan for the Reconstruction of Moscow’ (the first major church to be demolished was St Paraskeva on Okhotny Ryad in June 1928 which must have been only a few days after it was filmed).
+In Moscow and Kiev much has changed since the film was made, but the locations in Odessa are still recognisable.
+The scenes in Moscow are particularly poignant, showing a largely unspoilt and beautiful city just before the widespread destruction of the 1930s from Stalin’s megalomaniac ‘Master Plan for the Reconstruction of Moscow’ (the first major church to be demolished was St Paraskeva on Okhotny Ryad in June 1928 which must have been only a few days after it was filmed).

 VOLKHOV (Leningrad): Hydroelectric Power Plant dam (Волховская ГEС).

 There are inconsistencies with translated place names in Russian and Ukrainian, and I have sometimes used the anglicised version (Theatre Square etc).
 Many are gleaned from Google Earth.
-I have generally used the Ukrainian spelling of place names in that country.
-There is also some inconsistency with the names familiar today and those used in 1928, as many streets and squares were re-named several times.
-I will try to amend errors as the post is updated.
+I will try to amend these if necessary as the post is updated.

 I would like to thank the following for their invaluable help and information, and patience in responding to many questions.
 Inclusion does not imply endorsement of anything in this blog post.
 Any errors and omissions are entirely mine.